-A further improvement of the DSS consisted in the presentation of the results not only in terms of maps but also as quantitative indicators to allow an easier comparison among different scenarios, such as: the percentage of the flooded area with respect to the total area under investigation; the percentage of the flooded area characterized by flood depth greater than 0.5 m with respect to the total area; the percentage of CFs interested by a loss greater than or equal to 20%, with respect to the total number of CFs; the percentage of the flooded area characterized by land value losses greater than or equal to 30% of the total value loss.
+A further improvement of the DSS consisted in the presentation of the results not only in terms of maps but also as quantitative indicators to allow an easier comparison among different scenarios, such as: the percentage of the flooded area with respect to the total area under investigation; the percentage of the flooded area characterized by flood depth greater than 0.5 m, 1 m, 1.5 m and 2.0 m with respect to the total area and time.
+Similarly velocity maps are produced and a set of indicators are calculated for different threshold velocity and respect to time: The percentage of CFs interested by a loss greater than or equal to 20%, with respect to the total number of CFs; the percentage of the flooded area characterized by land value losses greater than or equal to 30% of the total value loss.